shours-bbdo/stackbit-examples/auto-annotated-portfolio/content/pages/projects/project-three.md

 colors: colors-a
 date: '2022-01-22'
 client: Awesome client
-description: This project onvolved using
+description: >-
+  This project involved using selenium to automate data downloading (web scraping) for a lot of advertisements.
+After that I used pre-trained transformers from HuggingFace to do sentiment analysis on textual repsonses.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg